NYC firefighters protest vaccine mandates outside Gracie Mansion, de Blasio's home

 Around 68% of FDNY workers have been vaccinated

-New York City firefighters have gathered outside the mayor’s residence to protest a COVID-19 vaccine mandate that threatens to create a staffing "crisis" when it goes into effect.
+NEW YORK CITY – New York City firefighters have gathered outside the mayor’s residence to protest a COVID-19 vaccine mandate that threatens to create a staffing "crisis" when it goes into effect.

 The protest started Thursday at around 11 a.m. outside Gracie Mansion.
-A post on Twitter by "Bravest for Choice" urged first responders to show up at the Mayor’s residence, saying "If you’re not working, you are going."
+A post on Twitter by "Bravest for Choice" urged first responders to show up at the mayor’s residence, saying, "If you’re not working, you are going."

+People chanted "Let’s go Brandon" and held billboards with messages that included "I AM ANGRY," "ARREST DE BLASIO" and "COERCION IS NOT CONSENT STOP THE MANDATE."
+A woman was dressed as the Statue of Liberty and draped in American flags, and FDNY staffers, nurses, sanitation workers and teachers were in the crowd.

 POLICE OFFICERS FLEE NEW YORK FOR CAREERS IN FLORIDA AFTER BONUS OFFER FROM GOV. DESANTIS